vasyaod/nginx-agent/README.md

   default-server = "127.0.0.1"
   default-port = 80

-  # Suffix of domain, for example, if we have record _service1._tcp.marathon.mesos that a suffix is "marathon.mesos"
-  domain-suffix = "marathon.mesos"

   # Hash algorithm for node ID generation.
 Two type of hash function is supported:
   #  * "java" - standart java hash code
   #  * "md5"